 U.S. citizenship is conferred after the oath of allegiance is taken.
 A modified oath may be available in certain instances, such as religious opposition to oaths.

 Successfully naturalizing in the United States requires a thorough understanding of the steps involved, and careful preparation at each stage.
 If you or a loved one are considering becoming a U.S. citizen through naturalization, an experienced immigration lawyer can guide you through each step of the process and protect your legal rights.
-Contact a local attorney for a free initial case review to learn how they can help help demystify the immigration process.
+Contact a local immigration law attorney today for some peace of mind.

 Contact a qualified immigration attorney to help you with the citizenship process.